TritonDataCenter/sdc-amon/README.md

 # COAL Notes: Getting email notifications

+(Note: Amon master sending email works fine in the BH-1 lab.)

 At least in the Vancouver office, outbound SMTP traffic (port 25) is blocked.
-This means that Amon Master's usage of sendmail (with its default config) results in no outbound email notifications.
-One way around that is to use your gmail account like this:
+This means that Amon Master's default mail config results in no outbound email notifications.
+One way around that is to use your gmail account like
+this:

     $ ssh coal
     $ sdc-login amon